darioteixeira/ox/README.md

 Features
 --------

- * (Optional) multicore support with OCaml 5.
+ * Multicore support with OCaml 5.
  * Configurable types for the *sensors* (not just the usual boolean).
  * All XCS hyper-parameters are configurable.

 Building
 --------

-Assuming you are running OPAM >= 2.1, you can run the commands below to build Ox using the first beta version of OCaml 5 under a local switch (beware that these instructions will **not** work under older versions of OPAM).
-Note that strictly speaking, the main package of Ox (under the `src` directory) can also be built with OCaml < 5.
-It's only the multicore-enabling subpackage (under the `src_multicore` directory) that requires OCaml 5.
-Nevertheless, in this README we will assume you are running OCaml 5.
+Ox requires (at least) OCaml 5.
+After cloning this repository or downloading the package, change the working directory to the root of the project and run the following commands to build Ox under a local switch:

 ```
 opam update
 opam switch create .
-5.0.0~beta1 --no-install
+5.0.0 --no-install
 eval $(opam env)
 opam install . --deps-only --with-test
 make build